The Entity: Plot

 After Cindy witnesses an attack, the two discuss possible supernatural causes.
 While visiting a local bookstore, Carla happens to meet two parapsychologists, whom she convinces to visit her home.
 Initially skeptical, they witness several paranormal events and agree to study the home under the supervision of their team leader, Dr. Cooley.
 During their study, Sneiderman arrives and tries to convince Carla that the manifestation is in her mind, but she dismisses him.
 Reassured that her case is taken seriously, Carla begins to relax.
 Her boyfriend, Jerry Anderson, visits one night and witnesses Carla being held down on the bed by the entity while being raped and noticeably fondled by invisible fingers.
 Confused and horrified, he attempts to fight off the entity.
 Hearing the commotion, Carla's son enters the room and believes that Jerry is harming her, prompting him to attack Jerry.
 Later at the hospital, Jerry is so troubled by the experience that he ends their relationship.

 Desperate for a solution, Carla agrees to participate in an elaborate experiment carried out by Cooley's team.
 A full mock-up of her home is created to lure the entity into a trap and freeze it with liquid helium.
 Before the experiment begins, Sneiderman tries to convince Carla to leave, confirming an unorthodox personal interest in her predicament.
 The entity arrives but unexpectedly takes control of the helium jets, using them against Carla.
 She defiantly stands up to it, stating that it may kill her, but it will never have her.
 At this precise point, the tanks explode and flood the premises with liquid helium.
 Sneiderman rushes in just in time to save her.
-As they look back, they realize that the entity has been trapped in a huge mass of ice.
+As everyone watches, they realize that the entity is far bigger than anyone imagined and has been trapped in a huge mass of ice.
 It breaks free and vanishes almost immediately, but Sneiderman realizes that Carla has been telling the truth.